My Sweeten Story: A Hampton Bays Beach House Renovation Gets a Full Pop Art Redo

 By raising the roofline, we were able to add about 200 square feet upstairs, creating space for a center hallway.

 We decided to create an open floor plan that connected the kitchen to a walk-through dining room.
 It continued out to our attached garage.
 With the garage renovation, we stole just under 300 square feet to create a new inside-outside room.
-This “garage room,” which opens to the back via an industrial-style roller door, lets the indoor space flow to the outdoors, and is an ideal casual gathering spot for coming off the beach.
+As a result, this “garage room,” which opens to the back via an industrial-style roller door, lets the indoor space flow to the outdoors, and is an ideal casual gathering spot for coming off the beach.

 On the second floor, there was another flow blockage to overcome: We had four bedrooms, including a big dormer for the kids, but the only way to access that bunk room was through one of the other bedrooms.
 It was an awkward layout for children trying to find the bathroom at night.
 By raising the roofline, we were able to add about 200 square feet upstairs, creating space for a center hallway.
-The resectioning also found us space for a master bathroom, a nice bonus.
+As a result of the resectioning, we also found us space for a master bathroom, a nice bonus.

 Personalizing with color and art